 What are Florida wetlands?
 Where are Florida wetlands located?
 Where are Florida flood zones located?
 Read this before you buy land in Florida.

-If you’re planning on buying land in Florida, you need to know a couple things – specifically the concerns about flood zones and wetlands.
+If you’re planning on buying land in Florida, or are wondering how to buy land in Florida, you need to know a couple things – specifically the concerns about flood zones and wetlands.
 Are you now thinking, what are wetlands?
 Keep reading, this article could save you thousands of dollars and total heartbreak.

 Quick Overview – Why Buy Land?